 Although the Town Partnership ceased to operate in 2007 the Colchester Fund, which now incorporates the Royal London Community Fund and the Mersea Island Fund, continue to support charitable activity across the Colchester District.

-Colne Community Housing, who provides more than 3,000 homes in the north of the county, is working with ECF, using our experience of channelling funds to local organisations, to make their grant-giving programme more effective.
+Colne Community Housing, who provides more than 3,000 homes in the north of the county, is working with ECF to make their grant-giving programme more effective.

-The Community Resilience Fund is a collaboration between Essex County Council, The Police and Crime Commissioner of Essex and Essex County Fire and Rescue.
-Already a significant fund, it is designed to grow year on year to provide grants to voluntary organisations across Essex to develop the ability of communities, family and individuals to help themselves and each other.
+The Community Resilience Fund (CRF) is an innovative grants programme aimed at strengthening local communities.
+It is a collaboration between Essex County Council and The Police, Fire and Crime Commissioner of Essex, designed to grow year-on-year to provide grants to voluntary organisations across Essex to develop the ability of communities, family and individuals to help themselves and each other.